botblock/JavaBotBlockAPI/README.md

 The first String parameter is used for the internal caching.

 ### Complete Bot info
-Calling `.getAll(...)` returns a JSONObject from all the botlists and with some general information.
+Calling `.getBotInfo(Long|String)` returns a JSONObject from all the botlists and with some general information.

 The JSONObject can look like this:
 ```json